covid19-apptracker/covid19-apptracker/README.md

 ## Our Roadmap

-**Proof of Concept Launch | May 18, 2020**
+**Proof of Concept Launch | May 2020**
-The following tasks have been completed for the proof of concept launch.
+The following tasks have been completed for the proof of concept launch:

 - COVID-19 App Tracker engine is fully functional
 - Implement automatic updates to dashboard
 - Update website content

-**Version 1.0 | July XX**
+**Version 1.0 | July 2020**
-The following tasks have been completed under version 1.
+The following tasks have been completed under version 1:

 - Optimize dashboard and website for mobile and desktop browsers
 - Build app search functionality (by country)
 - Share data on google sheets

-**Version 2.0 | tbd**
+**Version 2.0 | Ongoing**

 - Automate Twitter updates (New App, Update, or Take Down from Google Play)
 - Refine and add app search functionality
-- Identify more concerning permissions granted by apps based on existing methodologies and frameworks
-- Identify additional data sources to pull into database of apps
+- Identify more concerning permissions granted by apps based on existing methodologies and frameworks Identify additional data sources to pull into database of apps